kwedwick/Portfolio/README.md

 1. The major issue I had was the images linked to a class.
 I would revamp the HTML and CSS for better manipulation in the future.
 Unfortuately, I don't have enough time before the deadline to devote to this change.
 I would create two divs, one for img and one for text, and then using one CSS img class, I would use that to use transition/opacity/blur effects without it blanket covered the whole single "div" grid-item like it does now.
 2. There may be a "head nav a" text color upon first load.
 I can no longer test this because it's now cached somewhere.
 Would need to figure out how to delete cache to reload the page fresh.
+3. I didn't know to name my pre-work HTML files as index.html - so they are presently not loading on the live deployment.
+I will fix that later.

 ## Screenshot